panda-official/DriftPythonClient/README.md

 ## Features

-* Subscribe to MQTT data
+* Access to live Drift data
 * Access to history of input data
 * Access to history of metrics
 * Cross-platform